 MCH principals and consultants presented four papers at the meeting of the Acoustical Society of America, the primary scientific professional society for all aspects of acoustics, at its semi annual meeting in San Diego at the Hotel del Coronado, December 2-6, 2019.
 See below for our paper abstracts.

 Topics presented by MCHers included various performing arts venues and challenges encountered during renovation and design, large music rehearsal spaces, and outdoor entertainment noise.

 Tony Hoover was especially active at this meeting.
 He chaired a session on Outdoor Entertainment Noise, wrapped up his long-held, 12 year, position as chair of the College of Fellows, and coordinated and participated in this year's ASA JAM, which he founded and has led since the beginning.
 We are thrilled to have such an important member of ASA as part of our firm.

 By Tony Hoover, FASA, INCE Bd.
 Cert.

 Various problems involving outdoor entertainment noise were resolved with simple solutions, which were especially gratifying when clients had presumed expensive and complicated solutions.
-This paper will review some examples, including a lakeside amusement park ride largely intended to generate group screams at regular intervals, an outdoor town center featuring evening movies and weekend performances, an NFL stadium that hosts several rock concerts every year, and Mumbai “firecracker” bands impacting Bollywood soundstages.
+This paper will review some examples, including a lakeside amusement park ride, an outdoor town center featuring evening movies and weekend performances, an NFL stadium that hosts several rock concerts every year, and Mumbai “firecracker” bands impacting Bollywood soundstages.

 Victoria Hall Theatre – Almost ready for prime time